 Both of my parents have ancestors from Balsfjord and surrounding region who were with the Tromsø group to settle in Lake Lillian.
 They also have other early Lake Lillian settlers in their lineage.
 I will post a Pedigree chart for both of them to illustrate their family connections.
 My dad always lived on his farm until the last few months of his life when he needed more care.
 My mother was born near Cosmos, moved to several farms and finally her parents ended up in Litchfield.
 As a child, I went with Grandpa Henning and also Grandpa and Grandma Halverson as they visited people around Lake Lillian.
 At the time I did not know they were my relatives!
 I love going down “Memory Lane” and I hope you enjoy reading about my family.

-The reunions are held every 5 years.
+The reunions are usually held every 5 years.
 One was held in Tromsø Norway in 2014.
 Read about that in the 2014 story of our trip to Sweden and Norway.
 We were thrilled to attend along with 60 people from the United States.